 - 📝 Goal: Get signatures from 15% of Brookline’s registered voters.

-- 📌 Purpose: Ask the town to put the Charter Commission question on the May ballot.
+- 📌 Purpose: Ask for a Charter Commission question on Brookline’s May ballot.

-- ⏳ Timing: No deadline; signatures must be from currently registered voters when submitted.
+- ⏳ Timing: No deadline; signatures must be certified by the Town Clerk as currently registered voters when submitted.

-- 🏛️ Election: On the same ballot, voters pick 9 Charter Commission members (elected at-large like the Select Board & School Committee).
+- 🏛️ Election of Commissioners: On the same ballot, voters pick 9 Charter Commission members (elected at-large like the Select Board & School Committee).

-- ✅ Outcome: If voters say yes, the elected Charter Commission has up to 18 months to create a detailed charter proposal.
+- ✅ Outcome: If voters say Yes to the question, the elected Charter Commission has up to 18 months to study the issues and create a detailed charter proposal.

 PHASE 2: